z0rzi/dev-dive/2024-02-27_Recursion/README.md

 ## Challenge 1: Max( Array )

-Write a recursive function `max(n)` that finds the maximum value in an array of number.
+Write a recursive function `max(n)` that finds the maximum value in an array of numbers.

 Example: